voicebase/voicebase-docs/s3-callbacks.md

 python presigned.py
 ```

 Use the pre-signed URL in the configuration when submitting media to the /v3 API.

-For example:
+## Configuration Example

 ```json
   "publish": {